arjunagarwal899/arjunagarwal899.github.io/_tabs/work_experience.md

   <summary><strong>Detection Research &amp; Evaluation</strong>: <span class="collapsible-point__preview">DETR + Swin/ViT3D, custom 3D mAP</span></summary>
   <div class="collapsible-point__content" markdown="1">
   - Prototyped DETR and Deformable DETR pipelines with SwinV2-3D and ViT-3D backbones to replace the legacy RetinaNet detector, moving beyond the old precision/recall-only checks by implementing bespoke **3D mAP/mAR** metrics and IoU thresholds that respect anisotropic CT voxels.
-  - Demonstrated that limited (27k) noisy LDCT annotations capped DETR’s gains, documenting the data/label gaps and handing the evaluation harness to the next cycle so the team can quickly re-test when scale improves.
+  - Demonstrated that limited (27k) noisy LDCT annotations capped DETR's gains, documenting the data/label gaps and handing the evaluation harness to the next cycle so the team can quickly re-test when scale improves.
   - Hardened the existing RetinaNet pipeline by backporting the new evaluation suite, giving product managers clearer launch criteria for newer models even though the DETR track was paused. <!-- Which means that the new mAP and mAR metric implementations were applied on the existing RetinaNet model to keep metrics tracking consistent so that we can compare new models easily. -->
   </div>
 </details>